cyberbox-github/programming-challenge/README.md

   Next, implement the project as described below in your local clone.

-  Finally, send the project or fork/link of the project via email to your CYBERBOX contact with a copy to wilker.flores@protonmail.com.
+  Finally, send the project or fork/link of the project via email to your CYBERBOX contact wilker.flores@protonmail.com.

 # Project Description: